Inference in Difference-in-Differences: How Much Should We Trust in Independent Clusters?: Appendix (for online publication)

 where $ \nabla \bar \lambda = \frac{1}{F} \sum_{f=1}^F \nabla \lambda(f) $, $ \nabla \bar \epsilon_f = \frac{1}{N/F} \sum_{j \in \Lambda_f} \nabla \epsilon_j$, and $ \nabla \bar \epsilon = \frac{1}{N} \sum_{i=1}^N \nabla \epsilon_i$.

 In contrast, if we considered that treatment was assigned with no spatial correlation, then the variance would be given by

 Note that CRVE at the state level would approximate $\mathbb{V}_{uncorr}$.
-Therefore, we consider the extent to which $\mathbb{V}_{uncorr} $ underestimates $\mathbb{V}_{uncorr} $.
+Therefore, we consider the extent to which $\mathbb{V}_{uncorr} $ underestimates $\mathbb{V}_{corr} $.

-We consider first $F$ is fixed and $N \rightarrow \infty$.
+We consider first a case in which $F$ is fixed and $N \rightarrow \infty$.
 All conclusions remain valid if we consider a setting in which both $F$ and $N \rightarrow \infty$, similarly to what we show in Appendix \ref{Appendix_F} for the model-based case.
 We discuss this case below.

 The literature on design-based uncertainty imposes assumptions on the sequence of potential outcomes of the finite populations.
 We can think that there is a super-population in which we draw such finite population.
 In this case, we think about potential outcomes in this super-population as random variables.
 In this super-population, we assume $\epsilon_{jt}$ are independent across $j$, as we do in Section \ref{problem}, implying that, when $N \rightarrow \infty$, the last three terms in equation (\ref{formula_design}) converge almost surely to zero.
 Therefore, to be consistent with the assumptions on the super-population, we assume that the sequence of finite populations is such that these three terms converge to zero (in this case, these terms are non-stochastic sequences).